 Allow the computer to cool before turning it on - A hot hard drive may prevent the operating system from starting.
-Try allowing the omputer to return to room temperature before turning it on.
-Run Check Disk - Vindows XP Click the Start button and click My Computer.
-Right-click Local Disk C:.
-Click Properties.
-Click the Tools tab.
-Under Error-checking, click Check Now.
-Click Scan for and attempt recovery of bad sectors.
-Click Start.
-Vindows 2000 Double-click My Computer on the Windows desktop.
-Click the Tools tab.
-Under Error-checking, click Check Now.
-Click Start. /S-DOS® ype scandisk x: at an MS-DOS prompt, where x is the hard drive letter, and then press <enter>.
-Click the Start button and click My computer.</enter>
+Try allowing the computer to return to room temperature before turning it on.

+Run Check Disk -

+- Click the Start button and click My Computer.

+- Right-click Local Disk C:.

+- Click Properties.

+Click the Tools tab

+- Under Error-checking, click Check Now.
+Click Scan for and attempt recovery of bad sectors. - Click Start.